AndreaFalanti/popnas/README.md

 - **-r**: if the user specifies this argument, the algorithm will restore a previous run.
   The correct checkpoint B value, i.e. the number of blocks per cell, needs to be indicated in -c, while the run to recover has to be specified in -t.
 - **-c**: defines the checkpoint B value from which restart if the argument -r is specified in the input command.
-- **-d**: defines the log folder to restore, if the argument -r is specified in the input command.
+- **-t**: defines the log folder to restore, if the argument -r is specified in the input command.
 The string is encoded as *yyyy-MM-dd-hh-mm-ss*.
 - **-f**: defines the initial number of filters to use.
 Defaults to 24.
 - **-wr**: defines the L2 regularization factor to use in CNNs.
 Defaults to None (not applied if not provided).
 - **-m**: defines the number of "cell stacks" to use in each CNN built.
 Defaults to 3.
 A cell stack is intended as N normal cells (1-stride)